cljstron/cljstron/README.md

     │
     ├++ [target]                       Compiled AOT, cache and runtime of main application libraries │
+    ├── [plugs]                        Plugs to be tested only in dev mode │
+    ├── app.edn                        Configuration file for application
+    │
     ├── [resources]                    Public HTML root directory for the renderer │   ├── [plugs]                    Directory of plugins' resources │   │   └── [cljstron_simple]      Resources for a plug